 Hello!
 Welcome to the personal web page of Alex Hankin.

 I am a 3rd-year PhD candidate and research assistant in the Electrical and Computer Engineering Department at Tufts University in Medford, Massachusetts.
 My advisor is Dr. Mark Hempstead, and I do research as part of the Tufts Computer Architecture Lab (or TCAL, for short).
-My research interests span a range of topics including Non-Volatile Memory, Image Signal Processing Accelerators, and Power/Thermal-Aware Architecture.
-My dissertation research is centered around designing and developing an architecture-based Hotspot mitigation technique for modern chips.
+My research interests span a range of topics including emerging embedded Non-Volatile Memories (eNVM), Power/Thermal-Aware Architecture, and Image Signal Processing Accelerators.
+My dissertation is centered around designing and developing an architecture-based Hotspot mitigation technique for modern chips.

 In the Winter and Spring of 2019, I was an intern at Google in Mountain View, California.
 I worked on a domain-specific architecture for machine learning and image processing on the mobile platform.

 A. Hankin, T. Shapira, M. Lui, K. Sangaiah, M. Hempstead.
 Evaluation of Non-Volatile Memory Based Last Level Cache Given Modern Use Case Behavior.
 IEEE International Symposium on Workload Characterization (IISWC).
 12 pages (143-154).
 November 4, 2019.
 [PDF][SLIDES]